 Origins: Establishing a long distance, ‘low stress’ City-to-Port Bicycle Route – away from arterial roads & linked to the Outer Harbour rail corridor and local bike networks – has long been on the agenda of the Port Adelaide Bicycle User Group.
-Our focus really started to come together with a way-finding ‘saddle survey’ we undertook in 2005 & a subsequent illustrated proposal for ‘The Port-City Green Travel Corridor (‘The GreenLink’) – which we provided as an illustrated booklet to the PA/E Council & to Patrick Conlon, the Transport Minister of the day.
-This booklet identified the route’s potential as well as some of the specific challenges involved.
+Our focus on a Greenway between The Port and The City really started to come together with a way-finding ‘saddle survey’ we undertook in August 2005.
+We put together an illustrated proposal for a Port-City Green Travel Corridor or ‘GreenLink’.
+This was provided to the PA/E Council & to Patrick Conlon, the Transport Minister of the day in the Rann Labor Government.
+This proposal identified the route’s potential as well as some of the specific challenges involved.

-- minimise costs
+- minimise costs & maximise access

 - get the route established quickly & then…

 Funding: In 2010 Premier Rann announced a four year funding package of $12M for a city-wide Greenway Project (2010-13) with initial work focussing on Greenways to the south of the CBD & to Glenelg.

 In late 2012 the Dep’t for Planning, Transport & Infrastructure (DPTI) informed the BUG that the Outer Harbour Greenway would be ‘next on the list’ and indeed, its development started to take shape over 2013.
 Development since then has largely been the responsibility of DPTI with responsibility gradually devolving to the two Councils primarily involved – City of Charles Sturt and Port Adelaide/Enfield.
 Additional funding has subsequently also been provided as part of major projects at St Clair, Croydon (‘Torrens2Torrens’) and Bowden (‘Torrens Junction’ and the ‘Retort House Development’).

 New Infrastructure: New infrastructure includes: